550-EC NG Natural Gas Tankless Water Heater

-The RV-550 EC is a four-season, tankless water heater, installing and fluing just like a tank type water heater, through the sidewall.
+The 550-EC NG is a four-season, tankless water heater, installing and fluing just like a tank type water heater, through the sidewall.

-- Designed specifically for RVs, Trailers, Tiny Houses, Cabins, and more
+- Specifically for sidewall installations in RVs, Buses, Tiny Houses, Barns, and more

 - No pilot light and very high efficiency